Recruitment successfully closes early for a diagnostic Phase II trial in neuroendocrine tumours

 Schedule Your 30 min Free Demo!

-No securities regulatory authority has either approved or disapproved the contents of this news release.
-This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of these securities in any province, state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such province, state or jurisdiction.
+This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or jurisdiction.

 Schedule your 30 min Free 1stOncology Demo!